3.19 Recording Adverse Drug Reaction and Allergy Information in PharmaNet

 General Policy Description

-Whenever a pharmacist is made aware that a patient has had an adverse drug reaction that will affect their future medical care (including allergies to prescription drugs, non-prescription medications, or natural health products), the pharmacist must update the patient’s medication profile on both the local system and PharmaNet.
+Whenever a pharmacist is made aware that a client has had an adverse drug reaction that will affect their future medical care (including allergies to prescription drugs, non-prescription medications, or natural health products), the pharmacist must update the client’s medication profile in both the local system and PharmaNet.

 Policy Details

-The pharmacist must update the patient’s medication profile on both the local system and PharmaNet.
+If an adverse drug reaction will affect a client's future medical care, a pharmacist must update the patient’s medication profile in both the local system and PharmaNet.

 Procedure